Zebedee Hanging Rail

 So, faced with the problem of wanting angled hanging rails and not being able to find any, what could I do but design my own?

-So in 2017 and I played around with some concepts and, three versions later, Zebedee was created.
+So I played around with some concepts and, three versions later, Zebedee was created.
 Built to my own design, I fitted them to the angled space, and they really worked!
 I was thrilled!

 And what’s even better – I have designed a totally new and an original product – almost by accident!
 Take a look for yourself.
 I love what Zebedee did for me and I’m sure it will work for you too.